clairehopfensperger/clairehopfensperger/README.md

 <h1 align = "center">Welcome to my GitHub!</h1>

 ## 🌼 About Me
-I'm Claire, and I'm in my sophomore year at Miami University majoring in computer engineering with a minor in computer science.
+I'm Claire, and I'm in my sophomore year at Miami University majoring in computer engineering and electrical engineering with a minor in computer science.
 I'm from Brentwood, TN, but I was born in Green Bay, WI, so I always say I went north for college because I missed the cold.
 May I say, I definitely experience the cold at school and it is nothing like I was used to in Brentwood.
 I didn't start coding until my senior year of high school when I took AP Computer Science Principles because I heard it was an easy class to get good credit in and I had space in my schedule.
 Little did I know that I would have so much passion for coding and eventually study it in college!
 I learned and became sufficient with Javascript during my first year of coding, but since then I have learned and practiced with many different coding lagunages, such as Java, C, HTML, and more.
 Alongside coding, I also really enjoy physics and the hardware side of technology.
 I was the stage manager for my high school theatre department all through high school, so I got my fill of technological experience there.
 I've always been pretty crafty, and I really liked my physics classes in high school, so I thought computer engineering was the perfect way to combine all of the different topics I enjoy.
 Just this summer, I researched, planned, and built a computer, and it verified my passion for the electrical side of computer engineering, as well.
 I'm very excited to take a multitude of relavent classes through [Miami University's College of Engineering and Computing](https://www.miamioh.edu/cec/) and expand my knowledge.
 <br>

 ## 👾 My Projects